ABOUT THE BLACK SPRINGS COMMUNITY ASSOCIATION

 A heritage group has been formed within the association, to establish acknowledgment of our past pioneers.

-The Black Springs Community Association Inc will be celebrating 60 years as an association on 26th October 2019 and a festival is plan for the village, with markets stalls, sporting events, activities for the kids and many more.
+The Black Springs Community Association Inc will be celebrating 60 years as an association on 26th October 2019 and a festival was planned for the village, with markets stalls, sporting events, activities for the kids and many more.
 It is hoped this festival will become an annual event and reinvigorate the community spirit.
-As many oldies may recall Black Springs held an annual gymkhana in the 60’s, with all the surrounding district participating and these gatherings were beneficial in unifying the village and surrounding districts.
+As many of our long standing residents may recall Black Springs held an annual gymkhana in the 1960’s, with all the surrounding districts participating and these gatherings were beneficial in unifying the village and surrounding districts.
 It is hoped that the festival will capture the same community spirit.

 Any one is welcome to come along to our meetings which are held the second Monday of each month at the Community hall at 7 pm.

 Black Springs is located in the state of New South Wales, Australia.

 It is a small village famous for its fossicking areas and is around 240 kilometres from Sydney and 75 kilometres from Bathurst.

 Locations near Black Springs include: Isabella, Porters Retreat, Mozart, Norway, Mount David and Dog Rocks.

 Black Springs has moderate summer temperatures.
 The summer high temperature for Black Springs is approximately 23 °c.
 The summer low temperature is approximately 9 °c.